patrickwupc/taiwan-insurer-alm-fx-hedging-model/README.md

 ---

+📌 Project Status
-## 📌 Current Progress & Key Observations
+Current Progress & Key Achievements
-- **Data Acquisition** – All necessary financial data has been collected and aligned to a **daily frequency**.
-- **Validation** – Initial checks confirm that forward points are **consistent with interest rate parity**.

----

-## 🚀 Next Steps
-1. **Build the `Insurer` Class**
-   Implement core methods for calculating bond returns and applying hedging strategies.

-2. **Develop the Simulation Framework**
-   Run daily simulations to analyze different insurer profiles.

-3. **Scenario Analysis**
+Data Integration & Validation: Successfully collected, aligned, and validated financial data on a daily frequency, confirming consistency with interest rate parity.

+Core Model Development: Constructed the Insurer class and core functions to simulate the financial performance of a life insurer's portfolio under various market conditions.

+Foundational Simulation: Built and executed a time-series simulation framework to analyze a range of insurer profiles and hedging strategies.

+🚀 Future Enhancements
-   Evaluate the impact of different hedging ratios (e.g., **50% vs 70%**).
+Comprehensive Scenario Analysis: Expanding the simulation to evaluate the impact of a wider range of hedging ratios and market scenarios.

-4. **Visualize Results**
-   Create clear and informative charts to present findings.

-5. **Hedging Instrument Testing**
-   Incorporate and assess the effectiveness of:
+Advanced Hedging Strategy Integration: Incorporating and assessing the effectiveness of alternative instruments, including:

-   - Cross-currency swaps
+Cross-currency swaps

-   - Options
+Options

-   - Non-Deliverable Forwards (NDFs)
+Non-Deliverable Forwards (NDFs)

-   in mitigating portfolio losses during FX volatility.
+FEVR Integration: Developing a new model component to manage and project the FX Valuation Reserve (FEVR), aiming to align the framework with Taiwan's regulatory standards.

+Enhanced Visualization: Creating more interactive and detailed charts to present complex findings and key trade-offs.